 What happens in this step?
 The beans will spend up to three hours in a low oven so that the flavors fuse and sweeten.
 This is when that unmistakable flavor of baked beans is created.

-Place the lid on the Dutch oven and set it in the preheated oven (300 degrees Fahrenheit).
-For optimal flavor, it should in that low oven for three hours, stirring completely every hour.
+Lagniappe Tip: For optimal flavor, it should in that low oven for three hours, stirring completely every hour.
 Make sure to get all the beans off the bottom and sides and add some water if it's getting too thick.
 Likewise, if it's too watery, take the cover off the last 30 minutes.

-Save the bacon grease next time you fry some bacon.
-You should never throw away your bacon grease-you can store it in a jar in the fridge for many months and you can just scoop out what you need (use about 3 tablespoons for this recipe).
+- When you cook bacon, never throw away the bacon grease.
+You can store it in a jar in the fridge for many months, then scoop out what you need (use about 3 tablespoons for this recipe).
 Keep it handy, it will save lots of time by not having to fry bacon for this recipe and others.

-Use vegetable or olive oil instead of bacon grease.
-Although smoked bacon and bacon grease lend some serious and special flavor to this recipe, sauteing the onions and pepper in vegetable oil or olive oil will save some time.
+- Although smoked bacon and bacon grease lend a serious and special flavor to this recipe, sauteing the onions and pepper in vegetable oil or olive oil will save some time.
 It may not be bacon, but it’s still pretty darn good.

-Saute until the onions are just starting to get clear, about 5 to 8 minutes.
-Caramelizing the onions slowly over medium heat imparts the natural sugars in the onions and adds to the sweetness and body of these beans, but again, it takes time you may not have.
-Whether you use bacon grease or oil, this can save you at least 10 minutes.
+- Caramelizing the onions slowly releases the natural sugars in the onions, adding sweetness and body to these beans.
+But this takes time (about 15 minutes) you may not have.
+This can save you at least 10 minutes.

-Cook them a day in advance.
-If you don’t have about 4 hours the day you need them, cook them fully or partially the day before.
-They will keep well in the fridge, then just warm them on top of the stove or finish cooking them in the oven before you serve them.
+- If you don’t have about 4 hours the day you want to serve the beans, cook them fully or partially the day before.
+Let the beans cool after cooking, then place them in the fridge.
+To serve, warm them on top of the stove or finish cooking them in the oven before you serve them.

 These baked beans will be Darn Good with these: